12 Ways to Avoid Them at the Office

 Repetitive strain injuries are among the most common injuries in the United States.
-Many of these injuries are the result of repetitive actions of daily living such as sitting at a desk.
+Many of these injuries are the result of repetitive actions of daily living such as working at a desk.

-Repetitive strain injury (RSI) is a condition in which the prolonged performance of repetitive movements, typically with wrist and hands, that cause your muscles and tendons to become damaged over time.
+Repetitive strain injury (RSI) is a painful condition in which the prolonged performance of repetitive movements causes your muscles and tendons to become damaged over time.
 This condition is also known as repetitive stress injury, repetitive motion disorder, occupational overuse injury or occupational overuse syndrome.
 RSI commonly affects the wrists and hands.

 - Typing with no wrist support